My Opals

-Dominant Opal (Od)
+Dominant Opal (OD)

 Dominant Opal (Od) is a dominant autosome, thus its name.
 Recessive Opal (o), as its name indicates, is a recessive autosome.
 Of the two, only Dominant Opal in the homozygous form (Od//Od) is lethal.
 That is, when a bird receives a copy of this gene from both parents it becomes the kiss of death.
 These squabs often die in the egg or shortly thereafter.
 Od squabs will have long down at hatching.
 Dilute Od squabs will be naked without down fuzz.

-Dominant Opal blue t-pattern left, dominant opal ash red t-pattern right.
+Dominant Opal blue T-pattern left, dominant opal ash red T-pattern right.

 Recessive Opal (o)

 Recessive opal (o) has been a gene in the homing pigeon breed for a very long time.
-In fact, it may have been included in the genetic package of our earliest form of modern day homers.
+In fact, it may have been included in the genetic package of our earliest form of modern day racing homers.

-Joseph W. Quinn in his book "The Pigeon Breeders Notebook An Introduction to Pigeon Science" writes that between 1-2% of most strains of racers are homozygous opal o//o and that between 15 and 20 % carry the factor o//+.
+The late Joseph W. Quinn in his book "The Pigeon Breeders Notebook An Introduction to Pigeon Science" writes that between 1-2% of most strains of racers are homozygous opal o//o and that between 15 and 20 % carry the factor o//+.

-Keep in mind, it takes two recessive opal genes to make a phenotype, so regardless of which pattern genes the bird carries, it will always be displayed in its dominant pattern form and only show recessive opal if both pattern genes are linked to an opal gene.
+Keep in mind, it takes two recessive opal genes to make a phenotype, so regardless of which pattern genes the bird carries, it will always be displayed in its dominant pattern form and only show recessive opal if both pattern genes are linked to a corresponding opal gene.
 In other words when (o//o) is present then it takes on the effect of the dominant pattern in recessive opal regardless of what the lesser dominant pattern is.
 Also keep in mind that Spread will always mask any and all of the pattern series effects.

 Recessive Opal Blue Phase